MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 [Device Update for IoT Hub](/azure/iot-hub-device-update) is a service that enables safe, secure, and reliable over-the-air (OTA) IoT device updates.
 Device Update for IoT Hub can group devices and specify which devices should receive an update.
 Operators can view the status of update deployments and make sure each device successfully applies the required updates.

-When an update fails, Device Update for IoT Hub helps operators identify the devices that failed to apply the update and see the failure details.
+When an update fails, Device Update helps operators identify the devices that failed to apply the update and see the failure details.
 The ability to identify which devices failed results in fewer hours trying to manually pinpoint the source of a failure.

 Operators need to monitor the state of device deployments and updates.
-Device Update for IoT Hub reports how many devices are compliant with the highest version available compatible update.
+Device Update reports how many devices are compliant with the highest version available compatible update.

 ### Observability and monitoring

 To manage overall reliability, monitor every component of your IoT solution, and define alert procedures.
 All Azure IoT services publish metrics that describe service health and availability.
-Also consider the metrics that you need on the device side to establish end-to-end observability.
+To establish end-to-end observability, also consider the metrics that you need on the device side.
 Use these metrics as part of your overall solution reliability monitoring.

 IoT application monitoring and diagnostics are crucial for availability and resiliency.
 If something fails, you need to know that it failed, when it failed, and why.
 By monitoring the operation of an IoT application and devices relative to a healthy state, you can detect and fix reliability issues.

 Before you can mitigate issues that affect IoT application reliability, you must be able to capture logs and signals that help you detect issues in end-to-end operations.
-Use IoT solution logging and monitoring to determine whether the IoT solution is functioning as expected and to help troubleshoot issues with solution components.
+Use logging and monitoring to determine whether an IoT solution is functioning as expected and to help troubleshoot issues with solution components.

-The following actions support observability for an IoT solution:
+The following actions support observability for IoT solutions:

 - Establish a mechanism to collect and analyze performance metrics and alerts.
 - Configure devices, cloud services, and applications to collect and connect with Azure Monitor.